 A Fool There Was movie review: Vamp Theda Bara shows the power of a bare ankle while exposing the failings of a male-dominated world

-A Fool There Was.
-This creaky old relic introduced the earliest screen image of a Vamp – that dangerous viper-of-a-femme fatale who could lead any respectable man astray just by dropping her handkerchief and revealing a glimpse of her ankle.
+A 1915 release, actor-director Frank Powell’s creaky old relic introduced one of the earliest – and surely most momentous – screen image of a Vamp: Theda Bara, the dangerous femme fatale who could lead any respectable man astray just by dropping her handkerchief and revealing a glimpse of her ankle.

-Too bad there are only two or three surviving Theda Bara vehicles.
-She was a big, big star in the early days of cinema, and it would be fascinating to see how the others compared to this one.
+Born Theodosia Burr Goodman in Cincinnati, Ohio, she was a big, big star in the early days of cinema, and it would be fascinating to see how her other vehicles (Cleopatra, Madame Du Barry, The Tiger Woman, Salome, etc.) compared to this one.

 But for pure Victorian debauchery – when skirts were long and one come-hither look could turn a married man into an alcoholic wreck, demolish his whole family, and drive him to self-destruction – A Fool There Was probably is the best.

 Don’t miss the last scene when La Bara crumbles dead flowers all over the body of her victim, and then goes on to ruin the next man.